MJaloui/slot-machine-2019-week05/README.md

 ## Project Overview

 This is a classic browser-based slot machine game featuring three reels with five unique lollipop symbols.
-It includes a dynamic betting system and a real-time score tracker, allowing users to play until their coins run out.
+It includes a dynamic betting system and a real-time score tracker, allowing users to play until their money run out.
 The game's state is reset upon refreshing the browser, offering a fresh start for every play session.

 ## Core Features

 * Spin the three reels to land on winning combinations.
-* Place bets with a minimum and maximum coin option.
+* Place bets with a minimum and maximum payment option.
 * Watch your score update automatically after each spin.
-* The game automatically ends when all coins have been used.
+* The game automatically ends when all the money have been used.

 ## Technologies

 * **HTML:** Structuring the game interface and the slot machine reels.
-* **CSS:** Styling the visual elements, including the reels and spin animations.
+* **CSS:** Styling the visual elements.
 * **JavaScript:** Handling all game logic, from managing bets and scores to handling win/loss conditions.

 ## Key Learnings